 Stormé has taught secondary education and lectured at Cal Poly Pomona.
 She is the Executive Director of the Aliah Sweet Fragile Hearts Foundation, an organization established in 2003 to provide support and grant wishes for siblings of children with severe, multiple, life-threatening disabilities.
 She is a speaker, writer and skilled researcher.
 Stormé was one of the first female sports agents certified by the NFL.

-There will be a discussion after the screening.
+There will be a Q&A with directors Stormé (Bright) Sweet and Ben Caldwell after the screening.

 This event is FREE.

 4130 Overland Avenue

 Culver City, CA 90230

 Day of Black Docs is a project of the Pasadena Arts Council's EMERGE Program.
 The Pasadena Arts Council is a 501 (c)(3) charitable organization.
 Donations to Day of Black are tax deductible to the fullest extent of the law under Federal ID 95-2540759.